Chrismarsh/CHM/docs/configuration.rst

 Input forcing stations do not need to be located within the simulation domain.
 Therefore they can act as ‘virtual stations’ so-as to use reanalysis data, or met stations located outside of the basin.
+However, because global datasets cannot generally be loaded all at once into memory without significant memory pressure, the met loader only loads points that are within the bounding box of the mesh.
+For MPI runs, it only loads within the ranks' meshe sub-domain bounding box.
+If the number of stations within the bounding box cannot fullfill `num_stations_to_use`, the bounding box is expanded by 25% (up to 3 times).

 An example of this is shown below, where each black point is a virtual station, representing the center for a NetCDF grid cell from a NWP product.